-The Lake O’Hara alpine hike in Yoho National Park should be on every hiker’s bucket list.
+The Lake O’Hara alpine circuit in Yoho National Park should be on every hiker’s bucket list.
 You’ll be rewarded with sublime scenery from start to finish, turquoise coloured lakes and lichen covered rocks twisted into impossible shapes as well as challenging trails.

 The route was designed by Lawrence Grassi – a man who wore many hats including that of park warden at Lake O’Hara, stonemason, miner and the person whom the Grassi Lakes above Canmore are named for.
 With great skill, he moved rocks to create a trail that defies imagination.
+I think you’ll find some of Canada’s most beautiful mountain scenery on the Lake OHara Alpine hike.

-What the Lake OHara Alpine hike looks like
+What the Lake O’Hara Alpine hike looks like

 The Lake O’Hara alpine circuit is a loop so it’s easy to eliminate sections.
 If you hate exposure – ledges, cliffs and paths clinging to the mountains then perhaps you’d want to give the Wiwaxy Gap and Huber Ledges Alpine Route a pass.